jeremyf/takeonrules-hugo-theme/README.md

 I wrote about the Glossary in <cite><a href="http://takeonrules.com/2020/12/20/many-small-tools-make-light-work-in-emacs/" class="u-url p-name" rel="cite">Many Small Tools Make Light Work (in Emacs)</a></cite>.

+These short codes are written such that I won't render the same help link twice; Hence the use of testing a Page's Scratch variable.

 ### Other Stuff

 - [table.html](layouts/shortcodes/table.html) :: Helps ensure a well-formed table; one parameter allows for table rendering in the margins.